Staff Training

 Paraeducator Fundamental Course of Study (FCS)

-Training Overview - The training for the Fundamental Course of Study is provided in a variety of ways, including some in-person training and some online coursework.
-Below is information about the courses completed online.
+The training for the Fundamental Course of Study is provided via in-person training and some online coursework.

 FAQ